mbeddr/mps-platform-docs/src/doc/docs/reference/standard_plugins.md

 # Standard Plugins in MPS

-The following list contains the plugins that are installed in MPS 2021.1 and later by default:
+The following list contains the plugins that are installed in MPS 2021.1 and later by default.
+The changes were collected on the command line by executing: `diff -rq path1 path2`

 ## MPS